Priyanka Chaturvedi: Shiv Sena and Shiv Sena (UBT)

 On 19 April 2019, Chaturvedi joined Shiv Sena in the presence of Uddhav Thackeray and Aditya Thackeray.
 At the time of joining Shiv Sena, she expressed to work as a common Shiv Sainik under the leadership of Uddhav Thackeray.

 Following the 2022 Maharashtra political crisis and subsequent split of Shiv Sena, Chaturvedi joined the Uddhav Thackeray-led faction of the Sena, called Shiv Sena (Uddhav Balasaheb Thackeray).

 Overseas engagements

 United Kingdom

 In 2015, as a member of a delegation of young political leaders chosen by the UK High Commission and Commonwealth Parliamentary Association UK, Chaturvedi visited London to study and understand their democracy.
 She also participated in "Asian Forum on Global Governance" program jointly organized by Observer Research Foundation and Zeit Stiftung in the same year.

 Australia

-In February 2017, Chaturvedi had spoken on the topic of “Challenges for Indian economy post-demonetisation” in Melbourne, Australia at an event moderated by former Ministerial Adviser Mr. Nitin Gupta.
+In February 2017, Chaturvedi spoke in Melbourne, Australia, on the topic “Challenges for the Indian economy post-demonetisation.”

-Later she had also visited the Victorian Parliament, to have formal meetings with former Victorian premier Hon.Ted Baillieu, and Ministerial Adviser Mr. Nitin Gupta during the same trip.
+During the same visit, she met with former Victorian Premier Ted Baillieu at the Victorian Parliament.

 Operation Sindoor

-In May-June 2025, Chaturvedi was part of India's multi party delegation that visited various countries, after India's Operation Sindoor.
+In May–June 2025, Chaturvedi was part of India's multi party delegation that visited various countries, after India's Operation Sindoor.